Treatment for OCD

 Aversion to Dirt and Germs

-Nicknamed the ‘Washers and Cleaners’, these patients are continually worried that they will get dirt or germs on them.
-Being contaminated by germs is this patient’s worst fear.
-These individuals display such OCD behavior as washing their clothes multiple times before wearing them, scouring surfaces they have already scrubbed, and washing their hands five or six times in a row.
+Nicknamed the ‘Washers and Cleaners,’ these patients continually worry that they will get dirt or germs on them.
+This patient’s greatest fear is contracting germs.
+These individuals display OCD behavior as washing their clothes multiple times before wearing them, scouring surfaces they have already scrubbed, and washing their hands five or six times.

 Scared of Catastrophe